syncfusion/flutter-widgets/packages/syncfusion_flutter_sliders/README.md

 * **Orientation** - Supports both horizontal and vertical orientations.
 ![range slider orientation](https://cdn.syncfusion.com/content/images/Flutter/pub_images/range_slider_images/range_slider_orientation.png)

+* **Inversed vertical range slider** - Provides an option to change the minimum and maximum positions of the vertical range slider.

+* **Drag mode** - Various dragging options are available to control thumb dragging.
+The available options are `onThumb`, `betweenThumbs`, and `both`.

 * **Interval selection** - Allows users to select a particular interval by tapping or clicking in it.
 Both thumbs will be moved to the current interval with animation.

 ## Range selector features

-Range selector supports all the above-mentioned features(except orientation) of the range slider in addition to:
+Range selector supports all the above-mentioned features(except orientation and inversed slider) of the range slider in addition to:

 * **Child support** - Add a child of any type inside the range selector.
 It is also possible to add Charts.
 With the built-in integration, range selector is smart enough to handle features like segment selection or zooming of a chart based on the selected range in the range selector.
 Similar to the range slider, it also supports both numeric and date values.